Description of the Profession

 - Coding and classifying inpatient and outpatient diagnoses and procedures for reimbursement and other data-reporting needs.

-- Abstracting outcome data for assessment of quality of care and preparing reports for medical staff committees and managed care organizations.
+- Abstracting outcome data for assessment of quality of care and preparing reports for medical staff and managed care opportunities.

-- Reviewing patient records to assess appropriateness of level of care and medical necessity of treatment according to established standards for Medicare, Medicaid and HMO coverage.
+- Reviewing patient records to assess appropriateness of the level of care and medical necessity of treatment according to established standards by private and federal insurance regulations.

 The Health Information Technologist must have sufficient strength, motor coordination and manual dexterity to: